Pavanv408/BookCollectionManagementSystem/1_Requirements/README.md

 Librarian also updates the details of issues, returns and reserves the book items.
 The best Book management system offers ease to librarians for better maintenance and efficiency.

-Now the Common Features of an LMS Include:
+Now the Common Features of an BMS Include:

 1. Add books
 2. View books